ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 ### Delete Attributes

-There are three different options of deleting attributes:
+There are three different options for deleting attributes:

 * Delete all attributes of the configuration,
 * Delete all attributes of a certain entity or